Autek/mystical-forest/project/final/final.md

 <!-- todo: add images of blur on ssao -->

-After having computed the ambient occlusion factor, we integrate it to the scene in the Blinn-Phong shader by multiplying it with the ambient light component.
+After having computed the ambient occlusion factor, we integrate it to the scene by passing it to the Blinn-Phong and terrain shaders, and multiplying it with the ambient light component.

 #### Validation